ManageIQ/miq_bot/README.md

   Example: `@miq-bot close_issue`

 - **`cross_repo_test test_repos* [including include_repos*]`**
   Runs cross repo tests that include the current PR code base.
+A pull request will be created in the [manageiq-cross_repo-tests repo](https://github.com/ManageIQ/manageiq-cross_repo-tests) where each of the `test_repos` will be a separate entry in the test matrix.
+Those tests will run in the context of all repos declared in `test_repos` + `include_repos` + the PR itself.

   * This command is restricted to members of the organization containing the issue.
   * Restricted use on pull requests.
 This doesn't make sense to use on issues since there is no code to run.

   Example: `@miq-bot cross_repo_tests ManageIQ/manageiq#1234 including more_core_extensions@1234abcd`

   Also accepts repository groups, e.g. `/providers`, `/core`, `/all`

   Example: `@miq-bot cross_repo_tests ManageIQ/manageiq#1234, /providers including more_core_extensions@1234abcd

 ## Development